react-native-folks/bootstrapper-react-native/README.md

 - App Detox (e2e) execution inside each created project

 ## Notes About testing
-Testing generator is really expensive so run all test maybe can take a long time and consume CPU resources.
+Testing generator is really expensive so run all tests maybe can take a long time and consume CPU resources.

-For Detox execution an exisitin simulator device is needed. by default the name is "Pixel_2_API_30".
-If you want to run detox test you maybe need edit yout android emulator name, create one with the pointed name or modify the avdName param on "generators/app/templates/.detoxrc.ejs".
+For Detox execution, an existing simulator device is needed.
+By default, the name is "Pixel_2_API_30".
+If you want to run Detox test you maybe need to edit your android emulator name, create one with the pointed name or modify the avdName param on "generators/app/templates/.detoxrc.ejs".